 Katheryn’s passion for dance started right after she stepped foot out of her very first dance class, and she has been hooked ever since.
 In her youth she attended a professional half-day dance program in high school, where she was able to compete ballet, jazz, modern, lyrical and contemporary in many competitions across the lower mainland, as well as provincially.
 She recently graduated from the dance program at Simon Fraser University with a BFA, majoring in Dance.
 During her time at SFU, she was able to train and perform works by many internationally acclaimed teachers and choreographers.
 Katheryn is overjoyed to now be sharing her love of dance with the next generation of young dancers.

-Masha has been dancing ballet for many years, 7 of those years, professionally.
+Masha has been dancing ballet for many years, and 7 years professionally.
 She started her training at Goh Ballet Academy in Vancouver and at 13 years old, received a scholarship from Youth American Grand Prix in New York to attend Canada’s National Ballet School in Toronto.
-There she studied professionally for four years and over the years, was given the opportunity to travel and perform in ballet festivals in the Netherlands and Germany, and receive the Peter Dwyer Award and Jeffrey Kirk Award.
-Post graduation, she attended the San Francisco Ballet School and danced in the company’s “The Nutcracker” and “Swan Lake.”
+Here she was given the opportunity to travel and perform in ballet festivals in the Netherlands and Germany, receiving the Peter Dwyer Award and Jeffrey Kirk Award.
+Post graduation, she danced in the San Francisco Ballet School’s “The Nutcracker” and “Swan Lake.”
 She is now attending the University of British Columbia for her Kinesiology Degree, and teaching the awesome mini dancers at Vancouver Performing Stars.
 She feels it is a real treat and honor to pass along the ballet knowledge she have collected over the years and to see the love for dance develop and grow in the young ballerinas!